psy0rz/zfs_autobackup/README.md

 * Automatic resuming of failed transfers.
 * Easy migration from other zfs backup systems to zfs-autobackup.
 * Gracefully handles datasets that no longer exist on source.
 * Complete and clean logging.
+* All code is regression tested against actual ZFS environments.
 * Easy installation:
   * Just install zfs-autobackup via pip.
   * Only needs to be installed on one side.